Shopify/shopify_theme/README.md

 theme configure api_key password store_url
 ````

 Example of config.yml.
 Notice store has no http or https declaration.
+You can
+use `:whitelist_files:` to specify files for upload.
+The `assets/`, `config/`,
+`layout/`, `snippets/` and `templates/` directories are included by default.

 ````
 ---